standard-for-public-code/standard-for-public-code/criteria/continuous-integration.md

 ## Management: what you need to do

-* Make sure to test with real end-users as quickly and often as possible.
+* Make sure to test with real end users as quickly and often as possible.
 * Procure consultancy services that deliver small parts very often instead of large parts less frequently.
 * After a large failure, encourage publication of incident reports and public discussion of what was learned.